Nathan Healy

 Frequently Asked Questions

-Yes, Nashua has net metering through multiple utility providers including Eversource Energy, Unitil Energy Services, and Liberty Utilities.
-Each offers monthly net metering with nearly 1:1 credit for excess solar production.
+Yes, Nashua has net metering through multiple utility providers.
+Eversource Energy, Unitil Energy Services, and Liberty Utilities all offer monthly net metering programs that credit excess solar production at nearly 1:1 with consumption, minus small non-bypassable charges.

-Yes, solar panels increase home value in Nashua, NH.
-According to Zillow research, solar panels increase home value by 4.1% on average across the United States.
+Yes, solar panels increase home value in Nashua.
+Research from Zillow shows solar panels increase home value by an average of 4.1% across the United States.
+For a median-priced Nashua home, this translates to thousands of dollars in added value.